Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 5, 2025

 The first natural place to look for substance abuse counselor jobs in Kentucky is in its urban areas:

-- Louisville.
-You can find substance abuse counselor jobs in Louisville through healthcare networks like Baptist Health and Norton Healthcare.
-The city is also home to many independent recovery centers and multi-location mental health providers like the Brook and Seven Counties.
+- Louisville: You can find substance abuse counselor jobs through healthcare networks such as Baptist Health and Norton Healthcare.
+The city is also home to many independent recovery centers and multi-location mental health providers, such as Brook and Seven Counties.

-- Lexington.
-While the city has dozens of small clinics, you can also find substance abuse counselor jobs in Lexington through Baptist Health Hospital and UK Healthcare.
+- Lexington: While the city has dozens of small clinics, you can also find substance abuse counselor jobs at Baptist Health Hospital and UK Healthcare.
 Both networks operate Bridge Clinics that serve people who have recently suffered overdoses.

 To find substance abuse counselor jobs in more rural parts of Kentucky, you may want to investigate careers with the Cabinet for Health and Human Services.
 This government agency runs multiple statewide recovery initiatives and operates 14 Regional Prevention Centers.
 You may also want to explore roles with local organizations that partner with the Cabinet.